 Coronet Inside Out: Russell Maliphant & Dana Fouras

-Fresh from their sold-out performances of maliphantworks3, Olivier Award-winning choreographer, Russell Maliphant, and his esteemed partner, Dana Fouras, are joining The Coronet Theatre’s Inside Out programme to bring you a very special online Q&A series.
+Fresh from their sold-out performances of maliphantworks3, Olivier Award-winning choreographer, Russell Maliphant, and his esteemed partner, Dana Fouras, joined The Coronet Theatre’s Inside Out programme to bring you a very special online Q&A.

-Whether you are an aspiring dancer, practising creative, or have simply followed Russell and Dana’s work throughout their distinguished careers, these sessions will provide a rare opportunity to hear more about anything from their career path to their creative process.
+Whether you are an aspiring dancer, practising creative, or have simply followed Russell and Dana’s work throughout their distinguished careers, this Q&A provides a rare opportunity to hear more about their creative process.